openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-conda.rst

 Enabling GPU device for inference
 +++++++++++++++++++++++++++++++++

-To use a GPU device for OpenVINO inference, you must install OpenCL ICD:
+To use a GPU device for OpenVINO inference on Linux, you must install OpenCL ICD:

 .. code-block:: sh

    conda install ocl-icd-system

+This step is not required on Windows, as Intel® Graphics Compute Runtime for OpenCL™ Driver is included with the Intel® Graphics Driver package.

 Uninstalling OpenVINO™ Runtime
 ###########################################################